Izabela88/walkers-website/documents/features/features.md

         - 'write review' button
         - 'check prices' button

-    - User only can see the pet sitter profile after registration
+    - User only can see the pet sitter profile after registration.

     ![pet sitter profile](/documents/petsitter-prof.png)

     - ### **Pet sitter image/avatar:**

-        - Shows a picture of a pet sitter
+        - Shows a picture of a pet sitter.
-        - If the pet sitter hasn't uploaded any photos, there's an icon
+        - If the pet sitter hasn't uploaded any photos, there's an icon.

         ![no-avatar](/documents/no-avatar.png)

     - ### **Contact Details:**

-        - That part contains email and phone no of the pet sitter
+        - That part contains email and phone no of the pet sitter.
-        - The seeker may contact the pet sitter in one of the possible ways
+        - The seeker may contact the pet sitter in one of the possible ways.
-        - If the pet sitter did not provide a phone number, an appropriate message appears
+        - If the pet sitter did not provide a phone number, an appropriate message appears.

         ![no-phone-no](/documents/no-phone.png)

     - ### **Description:**

-        - The description contains information that pet sitter wrote about himself/herself
+        - The description contains information that pet sitter wrote about himself/herself.
-        - If the pet sitter did not provide a description, an appropriate message appears
+        - If the pet sitter did not provide a description, an appropriate message appears.

         ![no phone no](/documents/no-description.png)